WHAT I DO

 Between 2017 and 2018, I spent seven months touring the UK in The Big Vegan Activism Van, doing full days of on-campus virtual reality outreach as well as giving speeches and screening Land of Hope and Glory to university students.

-I am currently travelling internationally, giving free speeches and workshops on positive communication and advocacy.
+I also travel internationally giving free speeches and workshops on positive communication and advocacy.

 The Big Vegan Activism Van